LEAVE US YOUR MESSAGE

 2. The sub-fund maps to multi-pillar hospitality strategies.

-3. The tax incentive economics now favor Singapore for many strategies.
+3. The tax incentive economics can favor Singapore depending on the fund's profile.

-For Asia-focused hospitality strategies that generate income across multiple jurisdictions, Singapore's network of double tax treaties (DTAs), and the ability to claim treaty relief at the VCC level when properly structured, has, by 2026, produced after-tax results that are often better than the comparable Cayman-routed structure once withholding leakage and operating profile are properly modeled.
+For Asia-focused hospitality strategies that generate income across multiple jurisdictions, Singapore's network of double tax treaties (DTAs) and the ability to claim treaty relief at the VCC level when properly structured may produce after-tax results that are competitive with or better than a comparable Cayman-routed structure, once withholding leakage and operating profile are properly modeled.
 Cayman fund-level transparency means the underlying investors' withholding regimes drive the outcome; the VCC, as a Singapore tax resident, can in principle access treaty relief itself.

 (This is a simplification of a fact-specific area.
+The outcome depends on LP jurisdictions and their tax profiles, asset geography and withholding rates, specific DTA articles and beneficial ownership rules, and whether the structure is an umbrella or standalone.
 Run the math with your tax counsel before drawing conclusions.)

 4. SGX listing optionality.

-For platforms with a stated long-term path to a public-market listing, Bay Street's own 2032 SGX listing target is one example, domiciling the fund in Singapore from the outset removes an awkward later re-domiciliation step.
+For platforms with a stated long-term path to a public-market listing, Bay Street's own 2032 SGX listing target is one example; domiciling the fund in Singapore from the outset removes an awkward later re-domiciliation step.
 The VCC's umbrella with sub-funds can be unwound or restructured into a REIT structure with materially less friction than re-domiciling a Cayman vehicle.
-We discuss this further in our companion guide, Hotel Fund vs Hotel REIT.
+We discuss this further in our companion guide on Hotel Fund vs Hotel REIT.

 The VCC sub-fund: why it matters for hospitality